gaspare-mascolino/knowledge/docs/pages/music.md

 A **Harmonic** is a wave with a frequency that is a positive integer multiple of the fundamental frequency, the frequency of the original periodic signal, such as a sinusoidal wave.
 The original signal is also called the 1st harmonic (main harmonic), the other harmonics are known as higher harmonics (collateral harmonic, one or more depending on the instrument).
 As all harmonics are periodic at the fundamental frequency, the sum of harmonics is also periodic at that frequency.
 The set of harmonics forms a harmonic series.
+Not all the harmonics are in the tonality of the song (E.g VII m), this will cause some resonances.

 !!!
 Info
     Two notes with fundamental frequencies in a ratio equal to any integer power of two (e.g., half, twice, or four times) are perceived as very similar.
 Because of that, all notes with these kinds of relations can be grouped under the same pitch class.